AndCake/jsx-tmpl/README.md

-# jsx-tmpl
+# Template to JSX
-Build JSX using native ES6 templates.
-No transpiling required for Node.js and modern browsers.
+Build a VDOM using native ES6 templates.
+No transpiling required for Node.js or modern browsers.

-* Returns strings for fast rendering on the server
-* Returns a full JSX virtual DOM on the client
+This library is based on Vance Luca's [jsx-tmpl](http://github.com/vlucas/jsx-tmpl).
+All credit for creating this library goes to him.

 ## Features